govindrai/phase-0-handbook/solo-challenges.md

 ## Expectations
 ### Research
-We ask you to follow a different protocol when researching for these challenges because they are meant to be an example of your work and current abilities.
+It's okay to refer to your old code and to other parts of the curriculum.
+You can also use documentation and Google searches, but don't copy and paste code from Stack Overflow or otherwise plagiarize someone else's work.
+Only write code that you understand and can explain.

-Please do not consult anyone (including friends, family, cohort-mates, or DBC staff) on any part of the challenge (the one exception is if you need clarification on instructions).
+Please do not consult anyone (including friends, family, cohort-mates, or DBC staff) for help on any part of the challenge (the one exception is if you need clarification on instructions).
 This includes office hours.

-### Plagiarism
+### When You're Struggling
-Now for the part we all dread...plagiarism.
-So what is it exactly?
-In this context it's submitting work that did not come out of your head.
-In the past, students feared the solo challenges because they considered them a test that had a "right" answer.
-But there are no "right" answers at Dev Bootcamp.
-There are solutions that work, and solutions that need work.
-We want you to learn, and we know that learning often comes from failure.

-What we mean to say is, if you are stuck and can't get a working solution, DO NOT panic and submit a solution that you found online.
-You will be cheating yourself of the learning opportunity and we will consider you out of integrity.
-This will result in a conversation and you may be asked to leave the program.
 If you find yourself in a situation where your code is not doing what you expected or want, explain what's going wrong (i.e. what you expected to happen and what's actually happening) in a comment in your file.
 Then take a break and sleep on it.
 Don't ever continue to struggle for hours in the hopes you will come to it.
 You'll be amazed how much better you'll feel after taking a break, and doing so will increase your chances of finding errors.
+If you can't figure it out, it's better to hand in what you have than to cheat.

 It is your responsibility to be able to explain **every. single. piece** of code and why it's necessary.